rpairo/exoplanets/README.md

 ## Methodology

-## Initial Approach
+### Initial Approach
-Initially, the process involved iterating over the dataset separately for each goal:
+Initially, the easier first idea would be iterating over the dataset separately for each goal:
 1. Identify orphan planets (those with `typeFlag == 3`).
-2. Find the planet orbiting the hottest star.
+2. Find the planet orbiting the hottest star (the one with highest `hostStarTempK`).
-3. Generate a timeline of planet discoveries grouped by size categories (`small`, `medium`, `large`).
+3. Generate a timeline of exoplanet discoveries grouped by size categories (`small`, `medium`, `large`).

 Each of these operations required a full loop over the dataset, resulting in three separate iterations.
 While this approach is functionally correct, it is suboptimal in terms of performance, as it performs redundant work.

-## Optimized Approach
+### Optimized Approach
 Upon reflection, I realized that all three goals could be achieved within a single loop through the dataset.
 By combining the logic for these operations:
 - We identify orphan planets as we iterate.
 - Track the hottest star's planet dynamically by comparing temperatures.